 Lemon drizzle cream cake

-Celebrate the Platinum Jubilee by serving this twist on another British classic!
+Try this delicious twist on a British classic.
 A delightful lemon sponge cake, infused with lemon drizzle and topped with a luscious lemon cream.
-A right royal bake!
+Absolutely scrumptious!

 For lemon traybake